Work, entropy production, and thermodynamics of information under protocol constraints: Introduction

-To extract work from a system, one must apply a \emph{driving protocol} to the system, which we formalize as a time-dependent trajectory of dynamical generators (e.g., rate matrices for discrete-state systems, or Fokker-Planck operations for continuous-state systems).
-There are many different protocols that can be used to transform some initial distribution $p$ to some final distribution $p'$, which will generally incur different amounts of EP and work.
-Saturating the fundamental bounds set by the second law, such as \cref{eq:workbound}, typically requires idealized driving protocols, which make use of arbitrary energy functions, infinite timescales, etc. In many real-world scenarios, however, there are strong practical constraints that make such idealized driving protocols unavailable.
+To extract work from a system, one must manipulate the system by applying a {driving protocol}.
+There are many different driving protocols that can be used to transform some initial distribution $p$ to some final distribution $p'$, which generally incur different amounts of EP and work.
+Achieving the fundamental bounds set by the second law, such as \cref{eq:workbound}, typically requires idealized protocols, which make use of arbitrary energy functions, infinite timescales, etc. In many real-world scenarios, however, there are strong practical constraints on how one can manipulate a system, and such idealized protocols are unavailable.

-The goal of this paper is to derive stronger bounds on EP and work, which arise in the presence of constraints on the driving protocols.
-We formalize constraints by assuming that, during the entire protocol taking $p \rightarrow p'$, the dynamical generators belong to some limited set of available generators.
-Deriving stronger bounds on EP and work may provide new insights into various real-world thermodynamic processes and work-harvesting devices, ranging from biological organisms to artificial engines.
-It may also cast new light on some well-studied scenarios in statistical physics.
+The goal of this paper is to derive stronger bounds on EP and work involves in carrying out the transformation $p \rightarrow p'$, given constraints on the set of master equations available to the driving protocol.
+Ultimately, such stronger bounds on EP and work can provide new insights into various real-world thermodynamic processes and work-harvesting devices, ranging from biological organisms to artificial engines.
+They can also cast new light on some well-studied scenarios in statistical physics.